intel/wult/content/pages/overview.rst

 **Important note**: both *wult* and ndl are research, debugging and tracing tools which require superuser privileges and must not be used in production environment.

-The documentation for this project is scarce and imperfect, but we are improving it over time.
-Feel free to make specific requests or ask questions by filing GitHub issues or e-mailing Artem Bityutskiy <dedekind1@gmail.com>.
+The documentation for this project is imperfect, but we are improving it over time.
+Feel free to make specific requests or ask questions by filing GitHub issues (preferred) or sending an e-mail to Artem Bityutskiy <dedekind1@gmail.com>.

 1 Wult presentation